Quantum mechanics provides the physical basis of teleological evolutions: Time-symmetric explanation of the quantum speedup

-In summary, the causal loop generated by the time-symmetrization process is the zigzag diagram of Table III.
+In summary, the causal loop generated by each instance of the time-symmetrization process is the zigzag diagram of Table III.
 We can see that it is one of the causal loops whose mutually exclusive $or$ is logically implied by the sheer existence of the quantum speedup.
 The state of register $B$ in the top-left part of the diagram tells us that Alice, before beginning her problem-solving action, is completely ignorant of the number of the drawer with the ball.
-Through the zig-zag, this state changes into the state of register $B$ in the bottom-left part of the diagram, which tells us that Alice, before beginning her problem-solving action, knows in advance that the ball is in drawer either $01$ or $11$; we are dealing with an effective causal loop that changes its own past.
-She can then solve the problem in an optimal logical way by opening just one of the two drawers, indeed as in the classical logic description of what the quantum algorithms does.
+Through the zig-zag, this state changes into the state of register $B$ in the bottom-left part of the diagram, which tells us that Alice, before beginning her problem-solving action, knows in advance that the ball is in drawer either $01$ or $11$.
+She can then solve the problem in an optimal logical way by opening just one of the two drawers, indeed as in the classical logic description of what the quantum algorithms does---see the bottom line of Table III diagram read from left to right or the diagram of table IV.

-Also note that table III diagram goes along with the fact that the unitary part of the quantum algorithm, $\hat{\mathbf{U}}_{1 ,2}$, takes the opening just one drawer, but does not imply it.
-We know this fact from outside Table III diagram: we know that this is what the unitary part of Grover algorithm takes.
-The diagram says that the problem-solver knows in advance that the ball is in a pair of drawers rather than four---bottom left corner of the diagram---and this could allow her to solve the problem by opening a single drawer---bottom line of the diagram of table III or the diagram of table IV.
-The advanced knowledge rule tells us the room for the quantum speedup but does not imply it.